NCH-Motion-Laboratory/gaitbase/README.md

 ## Overview

-NOTE: this program is for the purposes of Helsinki Gait Lab and most of the user interface is in Finnish.
+NOTE: this program is for the purposes of Helsinki Movement Lab and most of the user interface is in Finnish.
 Thus, it's probably not useful for other labs in its current state.

 gaitbase is a simple SQLite patient database with a Qt-based GUI.
 The GUI allows the user to browse, insert, delete and search patients.